Lipschitz sub-actions for locally maximal hyperbolic sets of a $C^1$ flow: Abstract

 \section{Abstract}

 Liv\v{s}ic theorem for flows asserts that a Lipschitz observable that has zero mean average along every periodic orbit is necessarily a coboundary, that is the Lie derivative of a Lipschitz function smooth along the flow direction.
 The positive Liv\v{s}ic theorem bounds from below the observable by such a coboundary as soon as the mean average along every periodic orbit is non negative.
 Previous proofs give a H\"older coboundary.
 Assuming that the dynamics is given by a locally maximal hyperbolic flow, we show that the coboundary can be Lipschitz.
+We introduce a new tool: the Lax-Oleinik semigroup, inspired by Fathi's weak KAM theory.